 I’ve done some digging and as of this writing, the best deals for einkorn all-purpose flour are from Ancient Grains and this seller on Amazon.
 I usually look them both up before choosing the one that has the better price per ounce.

-The best price for whole einkorn berries is also a toggle, between Ancient Grains and Jovial Foods.
-You can save 10% off all items in the store with exclusions on special promotional items such as cookbooks and new harvest oil when you use coupon code DWCRUMBS.
-Also, there’s free shipping over $99.
+The best price for whole einkorn berries is a toss-up between Ancient Grains and Jovial Foods.
+You can save 10% off everything at Jovial (with exclusions on special promotional items such as cookbooks and new harvest oil) when you use coupon code DWCRUMBS.
+Plus, get free shipping over $99!

 Step 1.
-Start with the wet ingredients.
-In a medium bowl or large bow, melt the butter and let it cool slightly.
-Then whis in the eggs, milk and vanilla.
+In a large mixing bowl, melt the butter and let it cool slightly.
+Then whisk in the eggs, milk, and vanilla.

 Step 2.
 Add the sourdough starter and stir well.

 Step 3.
-Then add the remaining dry ingredients (including the baking soda and baking powder) and stir well.
+Add the dry ingredients (including the baking soda and baking powder) to the wet ingredients and stir well.
 Let the pancake batter sit, covered, for about 30 minutes.
 Meanwhile, preheat the griddle to medium-low heat.
+(You can also cook your sourdough pancakes in a cast-iron skillet over medium heat.
+Use a bit of butter or coconut oil with each batch to prevent sticking.)

 Step 5.
-Gently flip the pancake to its second side and continue to cook for 1-2 minutes until it’s golden brown.
+Gently flip the pancake to its second side and continue to cook for 1-2 minutes until it is golden brown.
 Repeat this process with the remaining batter.

 Step 6.
-Serve hot with your desired toppings.
-We like butter and pure maple syrup.
+Serve sourdough discard pancakes hot with your desired toppings.

 - If you’re making sourdough pancakes for two or sourdough pancakes for one, you can halve this recipe.

-- To freeze sourdough pancakes<, let them cool to room temperature and then place them on a baking sheet or baking pan on a single layer and freeze for 2 hours.
-Then remove to a freezer-safe storage bag.
+- To freeze sourdough pancakes, let them cool to room temperature and then place them on a baking sheet in a single layer and freeze them for 2 hours.
+Then move them to a freezer-safe storage bag.
+Thaw overnight in the refrigerator or reheat in a 350F oven for 10 minutes (not the microwave) to avoid an overly chewy texture.

 I love sourdough, but there’s still so much for me to learn.